Mastercorp/SiamU-Net/README.md

 "from module import spidermodel as md, ISBI2012Data_2 as ISBI" for SiamU-Net "from module import model as md, ISBI2012Data as ISBI" for a U-Net

+ISBI 2012 is not included.
+Download the files from the ISBI 2012 website.
+Paths are hardcoded into the main_isbi.py file, which you have to adapt to your own needs.

 ```
 usage: start the main_isbi.py file
 ```